CodedOsman/docs.stemaide.com/docs/manuals/1.0/Traffic Light Module/Traffic Light Red ON.md

 ### Things Needed:

 - Red male-male-to-male jumper wires = 1
-- white jumper wire = 1
+- White jumper wire = 1

 **step 1:** Take the red jumper wire.
 This wire will connect the Arduino UNO the red light (red pin) of the traffic light.
 This pin is labeled “R” on the traffic light.